KoettingNina/SimuBridge--SOPA-Extension/README.md

 ### 📦️ Discovery Tool (Simod)

-Simod integration into PetriSim is still under work and dockerfile needs to be created.
+Simod integration into SimuBridge is still under work and dockerfile needs to be created.
 Nevertheless a dataconverter has already been created.
-Please refer for the repository: https://github.com/PetriSim/Simod_converter
-The data converter takes as an input an .json file and .bpmn file.
-The dataconverter - which has been written in javaScript - will then translate these two files into a single .json file which will later be used as an input to the PetriSim tool.
+Please refer for the repository: TODO The data converter takes as an input an .json file and .bpmn file.
+The dataconverter - which has been written in javaScript - will then translate these two files into a single .json file which will later be used as an input to the SimuBridge tool.

 The Simod repository (https://github.com/AutomatedProcessImprovement/Simod) contains two projects, Simod and Simod HTTP, which is created by the University of Tartu, Estonia.
 Simod HTTP is a lightweight web service wrapper around Simod that supports queued job execution.